Schwerer Gustav: Landkreuzer P. 1500 Monster Project

 The Monster was to be a 1,500 tonne mobile, self-propelled platform for an 80-cm K (E) gun, along with two 15 cm sFH 18 heavy howitzers, and multiple MG 151 autocannons normally used on combat aircraft.
-It was deemed impractical, and in 1943 was canceled by Albert Speer.
+It was deemed impractical, and in 1943 was cancelled by Albert Speer.
 It never left the drawing board and no progress was made.
 It would have surpassed the Panzer VIII Maus (the heaviest tank ever built) and the Landkreuzer P. 1000 Ratte (never built) in weight and size.

 Postwar whereabouts

 On 14 April 1945, one day before the arrival of US troops, Schwerer Gustav was destroyed to prevent its capture.
 On 22 April 1945, its ruins were discovered in a forest 15 km north of Auerbach and about 50 km southwest of Chemnitz.
-In summer 1945 Schwerer Gustav was studied by Soviet specialists and in autumn of the same year was transferred to Merseburg, where the Soviets were gathering German military material.
+In summer 1945 Schwerer Gustav was studied by Soviet specialists and in autumn of the same year was transferred to Merseburg, where the Soviets were gathering German material.

-In March 1945, Dora was transferred to Grafenwöhr and was blown up there on 19 April 1945.
+In March 1945, Dora was transferred to Grafenwöhr and was destroyed on 19 April 1945.
 The debris was discovered by American troops sometime after the discovery of Schwerer Gustav's ruins.
 The debris was scrapped in the 1950s.

 Part of the third (52 centimetre) gun was found after the war in the Krupp production facilities in Essen.

-The world's largest "Dora ensemble" is located in the Military History Museum of the Bundeswehr in Dresden.
+The world's largest "Dora ensemble" is located in the Bundeswehr Military History Museum in Dresden.